adeenaBatool/COVID-19-Data-Visualization-/README.md

-# COVID-19-Data-Vitualization-
+# COVID-19-Data-Visualization-
-A Project of Data vitualization ON an COVID'19 dataset which is taken from
+A Project of Data visualization ON an COVID'19 dataset which is taken from

 https://www.kaggle.com/mesumraza/corona-virus-pakistan-dataset-2020